Do Go On - 369 - The Night Witches

 But over in Russia, women are pilots and flying and teaching flying.

-Honestly, my first thought when I was like, okay, she's married,
+Honestly, my first thought when I was like, okay, she's married, but she's had a career change

+kilometers from Moscow to Komsomolsk in a twin engine A&T-37 named Rodina.
 That's where it got its name.

 I know Dave's thinking no relation, but there is a relation here.

-Raskin was the cruise navigator, not a licensed pilot at the time.
+Raskifer was the cruise navigator, not a licensed pilot at the time.
+As the Rodina was nearing

-the women began to jettison the plane's furnishing to coax extra miles from the engine
+the end of its fuel supply, the women began to jettison the planes furnishing to coax extra miles

-and make certain they were setting a new distance record.
+from the engine and make certain they were setting a new distance record.

+Whoa.
 What are they throwing out?

 Couches.

-Chairs, couches, the bar fridge, the wine fridge.
+Chairs, couches, the bar fridge.

 We're not going to need this bath.